rules-of-discourse/np-algorithmic-rationalism/README.md

 # np-algorithmic-rationalism
 Declaration of Nature and Purpose for Algorithmic Rationalism

-# Copyright info
+# Copyright and Permissions
 Copyright © 2018 - Sophia Elizabeth Shapira

-This work is licensed under the terms of the Creative Commons Attribution-NoDerivatives 4.0 International license. <https://creativecommons.org/licenses/by-nd/4.0/>
+Permission is granted to make and distribute verbatim copies of this entire document without royalty provided the copyright notice and this permission notice are preserved.